Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-A DHART (Dartmouth-Hitchcock Advanced Response Team) medical helicopter was delayed 10-15 minutes while attempting to take off with a patient from Mascenic High School in Mason, NH.
-A drone appeared flying above the landing zone, forcing the pilot to refuse takeoff until the drone was cleared.
-New Ipswich Police located and interviewed the drone operator.
-This incident prompted renewed legislative efforts to regulate drone operations.
+A DHART medical helicopter preparing to depart from Mascenic High School in Mason, NH with a patient was delayed 10-15 minutes when a drone appeared above the landing zone.
+The helicopter pilot refused to take off until the airspace was clear.
+New Ipswich Police located the drone operator.
+The incident prompted renewed legislative efforts to regulate drone operations in state parks.

 Pending Legislation